Vijay-train/github-actions-test/readme_draft.md

 # Lets try it

-Get up and running with ARC with only a few steps.
+ARC can be setup with just a handful of commands.
 For more details, refer to [Quick start guide](https://github.com/actions-runner-controller/actions-runner-controller/blob/master/QuickStartGuide.md). 🚀

-To understand a high overview of how ARC works, please refer to [Overview](https://github.com/actions-runner-controller/actions-runner-controller/blob/master/Actions-Runner-Controller-Overview.md)
+For a high-level overview of how ARC works, please refer to [ARC Overview](https://github.com/actions-runner-controller/actions-runner-controller/blob/master/Actions-Runner-Controller-Overview.md)